 Byrnes decided it was time to settle down and try a more quiet life but it didn’t take long for other interests to grab his attention.

-After a brief spell, Byrnes decided to take up Gen. Estell on his offer of employment.
+After a brief spell, Byrnes decided to accept Estell’s job offer.
 According to his daughter, Byrnes served two years as the captain of the prison’s mounted unit.
 There is very little information available on the time Byrnes spent at San Quentin but there are nuggets of information to be mined from various reports.

-It’s easy to understand why a mounted unit was necessary since most of the inmates were kept aboard ship when he started his prison career in 1853.
+It’s easy to understand why a mounted unit was necessary.
+Most of the inmates were kept aboard ship when he started his prison career in 1853.
 The offenders quarried stone, made brick and were kept busy constructing the first cell building.
-There were no walls.
-Inmates were kept in multiple places, including the Waban and on board another ship at Marin Island.
+Without walls, prisoners were kept in multiple places, including the Waban and on board another ship at Marin Island.

 Byrnes started his prison job the same time as another influential official was hired.

 “During the summer of 1853, Estell engaged Dr. Alfred W. Taliaferro of San Rafael as prison physician, who paid daily visits to San Quentin and received from the lessee a salary of $200 a month,” according to “San Quentin: Evolution of a State Prison,” a series of reprinted 1918 newspaper articles. “(The doctor often discussed) the horrors of the prison ship.
-It was due to his urgency that a small frame hospital was constructed to care for the sick, and the crowded condition was in some measure relieved by allowing as many trustees as possible to sleep in temporary quarters on land.”
+It was due to his urgency that a small hospital was constructed to care for the sick.
+And, the crowded condition was in some measure relieved by allowing as many trustees as possible to sleep on land.”

 The prison expanded over the next two years, but Byrnes became discontent in his job.
 He wasn’t accustomed to staying in one place for very long.